Vietnam.vn - Nền tảng quảng bá Việt Nam

 WHICH SOLUTION REALLY WORKS?

-Having participated in the first course of Project 322, Associate Professor, Dr. Tran Thien Phuc acknowledged: "Although there are many sources of scholarships for studying abroad, state investment plays an important role.
+Having participated in the first course of Project 322, Associate Professor, Dr. Tran Thien Phuc said: "Although there are many sources of scholarships for studying abroad, state investment plays an important role.
 This is a very good opportunity for teachers to participate in advanced training and most of the students return to work."

 Associate Professor, Dr. Nguyen Xuan Hoan said: "From the experience of many schools and teachers, a good student policy is the most important factor for students to feel secure in completing their studies and to retain students when they return to school."